GPMP/n8n-node-notificacoes-inteligentes/README.md

 **Optional Fields:**
 -   **Include Relationships:** Choose to include details like source or lead count in the response.
--   **More Properties:** Allows filtering lists that "contain leads".
+-   **Additional Properties:** Allows filtering lists that "contain leads".
 -   **Filters:** Allows filtering lists by name or type.

 **How to use:**